isomerpages/agd-corp/_careers-at-agd/Explore Careers/Students.md

 variant: tiptap
 ---
 <h1>For Students</h1>
-<p>We offer internship programs to pre-university and undergraduate students
+<p>We offer internship programmes to pre-university and undergraduate students
 who wish to gain experience in accounting and finance related work in the Public Sector.</p>
 <div class="iframe-wrapper">